 Type of trail: Loop

-We’ll be the first to admit that this loop trail is not one of the best hikes in Moab for the trail itself, but the views are some of the best in Utah.
+We’ll be the first to admit that this loop trail is not one of the best Moab hikes for the trail itself, but the views are some of the best in Utah.
 You can reach the most famous lookout, Dead Horse Point, by car but to get to some of the more remote spots you’ll need to hike.
 The trail itself is flat and easy and it follows the rim almost the entire way, so you are never far from those epic views.

 Many of the lookouts are just off the main trail and we were the only ones at each of the view points we stopped at.
 Our favourites were the Rim Overlook and the Schafer Canyon Overlook where there were plenty of rocks to stop and have a break and would also make terrific picnic spots.